aseerintiser/SDA-Lab06/README.md

 # QuestionSolver
-This service is responsible to create and get questions to and from database
+Question solver is a web application that facilitates users to give answers of questions and test her knowledge regarding a subject area.